gingerfocus/neomacs/README.md

 # Devolopment

 ## Binary Size
-Best kept small, currently about 380k on Fast and 100k on Small.
-Might want to statically compile to see the size there.
+Best kept small, size is currently about 670k on Small when statically compiled.